Kyivan Ukrainian

 Vote and we'll prioritise it.
 Top-voted dialects move up the roadmap.
 One vote per email.

-Western Ukrainian is a dialect of Ukrainian.
+Western Ukrainian is a dialect of the Ukrainian language.

 Western Ukrainian is part of the Europe region on DialectAtlas.